bueller2298/daggerheart-srd/Session Notes/Session 1.md

 The Merchant pipes up, "Good help is hard to find these days."
 He nods toward you.

-"Don't I know it.
-Let's go."
+"Don't I know it."
+One of the thugs approaches Mortimer and places a bag into his hands, the jingle of coin is heard as it hits his hand.

 The figure gets up and walks over to a bulkhead, opens it, and steps down inside.
 His thugs motion toward you to follow.
-Mortimer, the merchant, begins to step forward,

 **What do you do?**